How To Find The Size Of A Directory In Linux

 Now, you will see the disk usage of all files and folders in human readable form.

-You can also display the size of multiple directories at once as shown below.
+We can also display the size of multiple directories at once as shown below.

 du -h directory1 directory2